 During the deployment, the files are placed in the corresponding folders.
 When starting on the target machine, Windows discovers the new device and finds your driver for it.

 Applications to run

-This setting determines non-interactive applications, such as Windows services or applications executing scripts, that will run on the target machines after the deployment is complete.
+This setting determines the applications, such as service applications, that will run on the target machines after the deployment is complete.